 If board paying students are attending classes or any activity at one of the Five College campuses, they may complete the Five College Meal Request Form to enable them to eat at that campus.
 More information is available on the Dining Service website: (www.smith.edu/diningservices).

 Food Allergies/Dietary Sensitivities

-Students with severe medical dietary restrictions such as Celiac disease, food allergies, etc., and are requesting accommodations or service will be directed to the Office of Disability Services.
+Students with medical dietary restrictions such as Celiac disease, food allergies, etc., who are requesting accommodations or service will be directed to the Office of Disability Services.
 Students are required to follow College policy and provide appropriate documentation of their disability from a licensed professional.
 It is the responsibility of the student to obtain and supply the college with all necessary documentation (smith.edu/ods).
 Once a person with a disability has registered, the documentation will be reviewed to determine the need for appropriate services and accommodations that are necessary and effective.
 Please note that an Accommodations and Service Request Form must be completed and submitted to the Office of Disability Services as needed.

 Kosher Co-op Kitchen

 The kosher community kitchen (warmly referred to as the "K"), located at Jordan House, is a student-run space (under the direction of Dining Services and the Center for Religious and Spiritual Life) that serves as a cooking, eating and meeting facility for everyone interested in the Jewish tradition and community.
 The "K" model is a co-op and students who participate all play a role in the meal preparation, purchasing of food, cleanup and meal planning.
 Two students are appointed annually to be the coordinators of the kitchen; it is eclectic, vegetarian (with plenty of vegan options), healthy and, of course, kosher.
 It is not uncommon to find the space teeming with choppers, would-be chefs, dishwashers, and other helpers on any Friday morning or afternoon.